IJSComplexMatter/cddm/doc/quickstart.rst

    Example FFT mask array.

-Here we built k-mask with a shape of (63,32), because these is the shape of the fft data array.
+Here we have constructed the k-mask with a shape of (63,32) because this is the shape of the fft data array.
 Of course you can construct any valid boolean mask that defines the selected k-values of your input data.
 To apply this mask to the input data there are two options.
-If you work with the iterative algorithm, simply apply the mask as an argument e.g.
+If you work with the iterative algorithm, or any multiple-tau algorithms, apply the mask as an argument e.g.

 .. doctest::